BachiLi/redner/README.md

 take a look at the paper:
 [Differentiable Monte Carlo Ray Tracing through Edge Sampling](https://people.csail.mit.edu/tzumao/diffrt/), Tzu-Mao Li, Miika Aittala, Fredo Durand, Jaakko Lehtinen.
 Since the submission we have improved the renderer quite a bit.
 In particular we implemented a CUDA backend and accelerated the continuous derivatives significantly by replacing automatic differentiation with manually-derived derivatives.
 See Tzu-Mao Li's [thesis](https://people.csail.mit.edu/tzumao/phdthesis/phdthesis.pdf) for even more details.
-Also see the "News" section below for changelog.
+Also see the "News" section below for the changelog.

 ## Installation